 Established in 2006 by a bequest from William J. Prager, to honour the career of Israel Mordecai Rabinowitch, M.D., C.M, 1917, D.Sc.
 1932 (1890-1983), described as the father of clinical chemistry in Canada.
 Dr. Rabinowitch joined the 平特五不中 Faculty of Medicine in 1922, and helped build the Metabolism and Toxicology Department at Montreal General Hospital.
 He was one of the first medical scientists to test insulin, and by the 1930s, his diabetic clinic was the second largest in North America.
 He also organized and commanded Canada鈥檚 Chemical Warfare Defense Laboratory during World War II, and developed educational materials directed at protecting civilians from chemical warfare agents.

-Awarded on the basis of academic merit by the聽Faculty of Medicine, on the recommendation of the Biomedical Ethics Unit (now the Department of Equity, Ethics and Policy), to one or more Master鈥檚 or PhD students pursuing studies through the Biomedical Ethics Unit (now the Department of Equity, Ethics and Policy).
-Preference will be given to graduate students pursuing theses that are in line with Dr. Rabinowitch鈥檚 medical and scientific legacy, or commitment to Jewish ethics and jurisprudence.
-Value: Approximately $7,500 for one year.
-Pending demonstration of progress towards a completed thesis, award can be renewed for a second year.
-Any other fellowships or funds received must be declared and might be taken into consideration for awarding or renewing the fellowship.
+Awarded on the basis of academic merit by the Department of Ethics Equity and Policy to one or more Master鈥檚 or PhD students pursuing studies in Biomedical Ethics.
+Preference will be given to graduate students pursuing theses that are in line with Dr. Rabinowitch鈥檚 medical and scientific legacy (eg Pharmacology, biosecurity) or commitment to Jewish ethics and jurisprudence.

 Previous Recipients